braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 {% tabs local %}
 {% tab Android %}

+{% alert important %}
+The Braze (Classic) Destination is the correct destination to use for Mobile device-mode integrations.<br><br>The source code for the [Android device mode](https://github.com/Appboy/appboy-segment-android) integration is maintained by Braze and is updated regularly to reflect new Braze SDK releases.
+{% endalert %}

 To set up Braze as a device-mode destination for your Android source, choose **Classic** as the Destination framework and click **Save**.

 ![]({% image_buster /assets/img/segment/android.png %})

 To complete the side-by-side integration, refer to Segment’s detailed instructions for adding the Braze destination dependency to your [Android](https://segment.com/docs/connections/destinations/catalog/braze/#android) app.

-The source code for the [Android device mode](https://github.com/Appboy/appboy-segment-android) integration is maintained by Braze and is updated regularly to reflect new Braze SDK releases.
+The source code for the [Braze Web Mode (Actions) destination](https://github.com/segmentio/action-destinations/tree/main/packages/browser-destinations/src/destinations/braze) is maintained by Segment.

 {% endtab %}
 {% tab iOS %}

+{% alert important %}
+The Braze (Classic) Destination is the correct destination to use for Mobile device-mode integrations.<br><br>The source code for the [iOS device mode](https://github.com/Appboy/appboy-segment-ios) integration is maintained by Braze and is updated regularly to reflect new Braze SDK releases.
+{% endalert %}

 To set up Braze as a device-mode destination for your iOS source, choose **Classic** as the Destination framework and click **Save**.